Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

+holds.
+Where Ai and $\mathbf{K}$ are at the two extremes of the complexity spectrum~\cite{Chaitin2004} and Ai on the trivial side, weaker or equal to popular statistical compression and Shannon entropy as only counting repetitions, while computable approximations related to stronger measures have been proven to better capture causality~\cite{iscience} related to selection and evolution~\cite{hernandez2018}.

-Additionally, BDM is computable, just as Ai (or, equivalently, LZ) is, but Ai is a weakest loosest bound unable to capture any non-trivial pattern or causal content and it cannot explain selection or evolution based on counting copies and circular arguments~\cite{abrahao2024} any better than $\mathbf{LZ}$ and Shannon entropy can~\cite{Uthamacumaran2024}.
+In addition, BDM is computable given the relaxation of the condition of not having to find or prove program length minimality (or, equivalently, all the generating programs).
+Ai is the weakest metric, unable to capture any nontrivial pattern, let alone nontrivial causal content; therefore, it cannot explain selection or evolution despite its circular arguments~\cite{abrahao2024}, especially not any better than LZ and Shannon entropy can~\cite{Uthamacumaran2024}.

 Equation~\ref{eqMain} summarises some of the most important historical and methodological concepts in the history of complexity theory, creating a hierarchical structure of complexity measures into which Ai was never properly inserted, the senior authors even suggesting that Ai figured at the rightmost end as a generalisation of all other complexity measures~\cite{fridman2024}.
 Not only is that wrong, with Ai arriving probably 50 years late, but Ai implements the weakest form of test that any other measure of complexity would already take as its baseline.
-In fact, the same copy number argument has been used in the same context for decades, even in the reconstruction of evolutionary trees~\cite{cilibrasi,zenilreview} and in the addressing of some of the greatest challenges in biology, such as nucleosome positioning~\cite{zenilnar} in connection with GC content (counting nucleotides G and C).
+In fact, the same copy-number argument has been used in the same context for decades, even in the reconstruction of evolutionary trees~\cite{cilibrasi,zenilreview} and in the addressing of some of the greatest challenges in biology, such as nucleosome positioning~\cite{zenilnar} in connection with GC content (counting nucleotides G and C).
 We made this case in a set diagram in~\cite{abrahao2024}, here formalised in Equation~\ref{eqMain}.
 Every measure formulated to date can be inserted somewhere between these lower and upper bounds.